Supplying Food Security in Rural Stevens County

 In order to improve the health of our population, we also have to address health behaviors, the physical environment and socioeconomic factors in a strategic way.
 To positively influence these many factors of a community’s health, Providence Health Care works with a wide variety of partners.

-Such a collaborative was formed in 2011 when Providence Health Care in Stevens County was asked to lead an initiative to address hunger in rural northeast Washington.
+Such a collaborative was formed in 2011 when Providence Health Care in Stevens County was asked to lead an initiative to address hunger.

 In the tri-county area there are about 15,000 people who lack reliable access to affordable, nutritious food.